An Analysis of Senator John McCain's Health Care Reform Plan

 This kind of tax credit structure is also designed to encourage the individual market over the traditional employer-based market.
 Many conservatives believe the employer market has led to health coverage that is too benefit rich and shields consumers from the true costs—all of which contributes to overspending and the high health care costs we have.

 If McCain were to be successful in moving the system from the employer to the individual with his individual tax credit proposals, the employer arguably would have a smaller incentive to continue providing these benefits.
 Many employers might simply say, "Here's the money I was paying—go find your own coverage."
-It may just be easier for the employer to drop the coverage and give the employee the cash value of the health benefits.
+It may just be easier for the employer to drop the coverage and give the employee the cash value of the health benefits in the form of higher wages.

 McCain does not have a mandate to buy insurance for individuals or employers.
 So, people can still opt to go without coverage.